 Too often the sales and use tax considerations of licensing software are overlooked when entering into the licensing agreement, only to find out years down the road that the transaction is under scrutiny in a state sales and use tax audit.
 In December 2014, we brought you the article, Sales Tax and Technology Solutions: Accepting the “Mission Impossible.”The article focused on 10 tips to consider up front that would help you navigate the complex sales tax world of technology solutions.
-This article will focus on the taxability of software that is accessed over the Internet.
+This series of blog posts will focus on the taxability of software that is accessed over the Internet.

 This is a software product or solution, usually licensed from a software company that cannot be modified or altered beyond the original functionality.
 Typically this is referred to as “off the shelf” or “canned” software because it can be used right away.
 The software is typically downloaded to an individual’s computer or company server.